danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [^Bennett]: Jane Bennett, *Vibrant Matter: A Political Ecology of Things* (Durham, NC: Duke University Press, 2009).
 [^Bennett2]: Ibid., viii.
 [^Latour]: This is a description of the "actor-network".
 Bruno Latour, *Reassembling the Social: An Introduction to Actor-Network-Theory* (Oxford: Oxford University Press, 2005).
-[^FullerGoffey]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation", in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017), PAGE ?????????
+[^FullerGoffey]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation", in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017), 21.
 [^Manifesto]: "Hitherto, philosophers have sought to understand the world; the point, however, is to change it."
 Marx and Engels, *The Communist Manifesto* (1848), https://www.marxists.org/archive/marx/works/1848/communist-manifesto/.
 [^tofu2]: See https://editor.p5js.org/siusoon/sketches/HAYWF3gv.
 [^color]: The range of each individual color is 0-255 with the total of 256 possible values.
 Each color (R, G and B) has 8-bit color graphics regarding the storage of image information in a computer's memory.
 To put this concretely, the red color is in the form of 8-bit color graphics, then each bit has two binary possibilities, and therefore the number of possible values is calculated as  2^8 which is 256.